flyaway1217/FeVER/README.rst

 To train the feature embeddings based on multi-label classification, you need to prepare three files:

-- ``context_feature_training.txt``: This file contains all training data in format of multi-label_ data.Each word is mapped to an index by the ``vocabulary.txt`` file.
-A file contains following content:
+1. ``context_feature_training.txt``: This file contains all training data in format of multi-label_ data.
+It contains the predicting word index and features of the context (output of psi function in the paper).
+Each word is mapped to an index by the ``vocabulary.txt`` file.
+A file contains following
+  content:

 .. code:: console